mplatvoet/kovenant/docs/docs/api/core_config.md

         // appended
         name = "Bob the builder"

-        // the max number of threads this
+        // the max number tasks this
         // dispatcher keeps running in parallel.
-        // During the lifetime of this
-        // dispatcher the number of threads
-        // created can be far greater because
-        // threads also get destroyed.
+        // This setting might be ignored on some
+        // platforms
-        numberOfThreads = 2
+        concurrentTasks = 2

         // Configure the strategy to apply
         // to a thread when there is no work